Revised: Jan 2019

 - Fees for Accessibility Permits

-- Fees for permits issued to persons with temporary disabilities are assessed at regular permit rates.
+- Fees for permits issued to persons with disabilities are assessed at the standard permit rate.

 - Off Peak permits may be issued for lots in which “all times” parking restrictions apply.
 Off Peak permits allow for parking outside the normal business day.

 - Applicants must provide valid vehicle registration information at the time the Off Peak parking permit application is made.

 - Off Peak permits are not counted against departmental faculty/staff allocations.

 - Parking permits may be sold to employees of agencies located on the Boulder campus with cash payments in accordance with these regulations unless such agencies provide parking for their employees as part of existing space-lease agreements.

 - Under the Reciprocal Parking agreement, students and staff of the other CU campuses may park vehicles bearing valid parking permits from those campuses in lots 308 and 436 on Main Campus and lots 543 and 560 on East Campus.
 Parking in other lots requires a fee.

-- Members of the van pools may park their personal vehicle on an occasional one-day basis by purchasing a temporary parking permit through PS.
+- Members of van pools may park their personal vehicle on an occasional one-day basis by purchasing a temporary parking permit through PS.

 - “X” permits authorize parking in all CU Boulder permit-controlled lots.